Sunday, October 10, 2021

 There is nothing 'Buddhist' about perceiving music non-dually and without a scattered mind (what the Buddhist would call a state of samādhi), which were two of the 'Buddhist' aspects of chant that Chen singled out in the text discussed above.
 These two qualities and values are present by default in musical attunements and could be achieved with almost infinite types of music.
 Imbuing this attunement with Buddhist soteriological values might, however, both be considered something that helps enable that (soteriologically beneficial) experience to happen in the first place, as well as something that takes us further away from engaging it in a soteriologically beneficial way.

 We often observe this issue when attending concerts.
 Prior to listening to a piece of music, knowing that it was composed by a certain composer, we mentally prepare ourselves for a specific listening experience.
 Just before a piece by Morton Feldman is about to be performed on a mixed program, we can observe how a significant portion of the audience adjusts their posture as if getting ready to enter the 'Feldman experience.'
 I believe that this 'setting-up' is not necessarily a bad thing in itself.
 It can be a helpful activity that enables more meaningful listening.
 The way we conduct our bodies and energies is crucial in facilitating a meaningful listening experience.
 It highlights that music listening is not merely a passive activity but an active one.
 Music is something enacted.
-To borrow Thompson's description of mindfulness practices, listening is a "skillful know-how for enacting certain situated mind-body states and behaviors" (Thompson et al., 1991/2016, xxv.).
+To borrow Thompson's description of mindfulness practices, listening is a "skillful know-how for enacting certain situated mind-body states and behaviors" (Thompson et al. 1991/2016, xxv.).
 This point is also expressed by Tia DeNora when she writes that "[l]isteners are by no means simply 'affected' by music but are, rather, active in constructing their 'passivity' to music - their ability to be 'moved'" (2003, 92).

 Taking a more skeptical stance, one could argue that identifying a piece of music as 'Feldman' or 'Buddhist' may lead to a false sense of mysticism.
 This can result in reifying and essentializing certain experiences as having to be in a certain way.
 In such cases, the experience becomes profound before it even begins, and we are, therefore, closed off from actually engaging with the sounds as they are.
 This was evident when Chen ascribed the simple practice of musical variation in Buddhist chant to an expression of the 'Buddhist truth' of anitya.
 The listener already knew that the music had to be Buddhist somehow, and therefore 'heard' variation as anityaThe simple, mundane fact of musical variation was reified into a Buddhist teaching on impermanence.
 The problem with this is that it can create an overly symbolic, conceptual experience of music.
 Variation is heard through the conceptual idea of anitya.
 Instead of hearing the music as what Mipam would call the "uncategorized emptiness," we hear instead the "categorized emptiness."
 These are not new concerns, as Buddhist practitioners have always addressed the problem that Buddhism itself can become just another filter or ideology through which we try to 'understand' and categorize the world, rather than a method through which such filters can be deconstructed.